Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 visualisation nodes so it is currently installed on those nodes.

-We will now discuss some of these components in a little bit more detail, but refer to the 4 or 5-day trainings that we organise several times a year with HPE for more material.
+We will now discuss some of these components in a little bit more detail, but refer to the advanced 4 or 5-day trainings that we organise several times a year with HPE for more material.

 ##  AMD tools and technologies on LUMI